-Kathryn Stoner is Director of IPS, Senior Fellow at the Freeman Spogli Institute for International Studies and Deputy Director at the Center for Democracy, Development, and Rule of Law.
+Kathryn Stoner is Director of IPS and Senior Fellow at the Freeman Spogli Institute for International Studies and its Center for Democracy, Development, and Rule of Law.

 Prior to coming to Stanford in 2004, Dr. Stoner was on the faculty at Princeton University for nine years, jointly appointed to the Department of Politics and the Woodrow Wilson School for International and Public Affairs.
 At Princeton she received the Ralph O. Glendinning Preceptorship awarded to outstanding junior faculty.
 She also served as a Visiting Associate Professor of Political Science at Columbia University, and an Assistant Professor of Political Science at McGill University.
 She has held fellowships at Harvard University as well as the Woodrow Wilson Center in Washington, DC.